Automattic/jetpack/projects/plugins/wpcomsh/README.md

 ### Requirements

 1. Self-hosted WordPress site with the Jetpack plugin connected to your WP.com account;
-2. The Jetpack plugin needs to be checked out from the Jetpack git repo and be on the `add/theme-install-hooks` branch (unitl it gets merged to `master`).
-[The PR link here](https://github.com/Automattic/jetpack/pull/5704);
+2. The Jetpack plugin needs to be checked out from the Jetpack git repo and be on the `add/theme-install-hooks` branch (until it gets merged to `master`).
+[The PR link is here](https://github.com/Automattic/jetpack/pull/5704);
 2. WPCom pub and premium themes (not needed for our testing, though)

 ### Installation